-Guide to what’s on in Skegness area
+Guide to What’s On in Skegness area

-Skegness Ukulele Orchestra, Piano Academy, Lincoln Road, Skegness, 1pm-3pm every Wednesday. £8.50 per session, includes refreshments.
+Skegness Ukulele Orchestra, Piano Academy, Lincoln Road, Skegness, 1pm-3pm, £8.50 per session, includes refreshments.
 Instrument hire £1.50.

 THURSDAY